coyote-team/coyote/README.md

 # Run the server
 bin/rails s

-# Automatically run tests as you work
-# You might need to install a shim for guard
+# Automatically run tests as you work.
+You might need to install a shim for guard.
 guard

 # Run the tests on their own